 |One course in philosophy or permission of instructor||1 course|

-Spring Semester informationDaniel Shannon
+Fall Semester informationDaniel Shannon

-Tps: Natural Law--Persons and Property
+309A: Tps: Natural Law, Property and Person

 This course will examine both classical and modern versions of natural law theory with an emphasis on the issue of whether there are natural rights to property and inalienable rights of a person.
 For the classical formulation we will look at Plato and Saint Thomas Aquinas; for the modern versions will look at Pufendorf, Locke, Hume, Kant, and Hegel.
 Some of the questions concerning "persons" will include the distinction between a natural and artificial person.
 May an innocent person be killed morally?
 Is there a distinction between formal and material innocence?
 Some questions concerning "property" will include: how does one acquire a property right?
 How may property rights be alienated?
 Is there a moral obligation to protect and care for one's own and another's property?
 May you retain a property right after you cease to exist?
 There will also be some discussion of the relationship between natural rights and divine rights, and how natural rights may be used to lay down principles, or postulates, of universal human rights.
+This course may count towards the European Studies interdisciplinary minor.
+Prerequisite: one course in Philosophy or permission of instructor.
+May be repeated for credit with different topics.